sanposhiho/gomockhandler/README.md

 You can configure a new mock to be generated with CLI.
 It will also check if mockgen will run correctly with that option.

 If a config file does not exist, a config file will be created.

-(It is RECOMMENDED to name the config file `gomockhandler.json`, and place it in a location where the gomockhandler is likely to be run frequently.)
+It is RECOMMENDED to name the config file `gomockhandler.json`, and place it in a location where the gomockhandler is likely to be run frequently.

 `mockgen` has two modes of operation: source and reflect, and gomockhandler support both.

 See [golang/mock#running-mockgen](https://github.com/golang/mock#running-mockgen) for more information about the two modes and mockgen options.

+If there is no major reason, it is RECOMMENDED to use **Source Mode**, which is much faster because the gomockhandler will skip processing if the source file has not been changed.

 Source mode:
 ```